Train GraphicClick on the map to explore geographics

 Hi All,

-Thanks no have looked on FGW (First Great Western) web site and entered Cardiff to Bristol one adult and one child and you are right a Off peak day return is great value at 8.00 with railcard so i am righ tin thinking i could catch the 11.25 to BPW» (Bristol Parkway - next trains) and the 12.12 to BTM (Bristol Temple Meads (strictly, it should be BRI)), have a bitof lunch before heading back BTM to Cardiff.
+Thanks no have looked on FGW (First Great Western) web site and entered Cardiff to Bristol one adult and one child and you are right a Off peak day return is great value at 8.00 with railcard so i am righ tin thinking i could catch the 11.25 to BPW» (Bristol Parkway - next trains) and the 12.12 to BTM (Bristol Temple Meads (strictly, it should be BRI) but BTM is a commonly used alternative)), have a bitof lunch before heading back BTM to Cardiff.

 Basset